-Pink Cocaine is a highly addictive drug with a negative extended effect on the body.
+Pink Coke is a highly addictive drug with a negative extended effect on the body.
 Extreme caution should be exercised when using this drug so as to avoid addiction and potential overdose, and situations where there is social pressure to use should be avoided as well.
 If you or a loved one suffers from such an addiction, proper medical and psychological intervention should be sought as soon as possible.

 Is Pink Cocaine Dangerous?

-Side Effects of Pink Cocaine
+Side Effects of Pink Cocaine/2C-B

 As mentioned before, Pink Cocaine is a synthetic drug and may therefore contain many impure elements, which can cause varied bodily reactions.

 Below are some potential side effects of 2C-B:

 - Itching on face and arms

 - Slowed breathing and heart rate

 Because Pink Cocaine influences the body’s involuntary functions, one who overdoses will struggle to breathe and think clearly.
 If emergency medical care is not received in the proper timeframe, oxygen levels may plummet and cause death.

 Due to the impure substances often mixed into 2C-B, even small amounts may lead to overdose.
 Below are some symptoms of Pink Cocaine overdose: